bennypowers/bennypowers.dev/posts/2024-09-18-your-design-system-is-not-a-solution.md

 to *consult* with and *advise* those teams to solve the problems on their own terms.

-Design system teams can solve integrations problems, but they can't own them.
+Design system teams can solve integration problems, but they can't own them.
-It's crucial for teams to communicate clearly and openly, and to understand the business needs which design systems solve.
+It's crucial for teams to communicate clearly and openly, and to understand the business needs that design systems solve.
 When approaching a difficult integration, everyone at the table needs to understand the boundaries and junctions between business needs, framework limitations, and design system priorities.
 Downstream teams have to be willing to work with design systems